Search the site:

 8. Conversion Rates

 Converting targets into paying customers is the end goal of an ABM campaign, as it is with pretty much any other marketing endeavor.
+If your account conversion rate is low, consider ways to improve it.

 Final Words on Account-Based Marketing

-By focusing on the individuals, and the decision-makers, and developing a long-lasting relationship with them, your business can benefit from more opportunities.
+By focusing on the individuals and the decision-makers and developing a long-lasting relationship with them, your business can benefit from more opportunities.

-What is more, your customers are more likely to vouch for your company, and encourage others to join.
+What is more, your customers are more likely to vouch for your company and encourage others to join.